jeremiasivan/SimNOW/README.md

 ---
 ### Notes
-1. Currently, you can only set `ms` recombination rate to vary between simulations via `wrapper.R`
+1. Currently, you can only set `ms` recombination rate to vary between simulations via `wrapper/nw_main.R`
-2. Multiple MAST models should be manually specified in `wrapper_masthmm.R`
+2. Multiple MAST models should be manually specified in `wrapper/mh_main.R`
 3. Some parts of the codes have not been fully tested

 ---